Indre-V/blossom-therapy/README.md

 - I want to **able to register an account** so **I can create an account**.

+- I want to **provide feedback, report issues, and suggest improvements through a contact form,** so that I can **actively participate in improving the platform and receive support when needed**.

 ****************************************************

 ### Registered User Stories